 In the test trial, the agent returned, reached inside either the yellow box (yellow-box event) or the green box (green-box event), and then paused.
-In each condition, the infants expected the agent to reach where she falsely believed the toy to be hidden, and they looked reliably longer when she reached to the other location instead.
+In each condition, the infants expected the agent to reach where she falsely believed the toy to be hidden, and they looked reliably longer (because they were surprised) when she reached to the other location instead.